-In compliance with federal laws the University has adopted policies and procedures to prevent and respond to incidents of interpersonal violence which include, but are not limited to, sexual assault, date or acquaintance rape, dating violence, domestic violence and stalking involving members of our campus community.
+In compliance with federal laws the university has adopted policies and procedures to prevent and respond to incidents of interpersonal violence/sex-based misconduct which include, but are not limited to, sexual assault, date or acquaintance rape, dating violence, domestic violence and stalking involving members of our campus community.
 These guidelines apply to all students, faculty, staff, contractors and visitors to our campus.
-Incidents of interpersonal violence are a serious concern to the University, and a person responsible for such acts can be subject to the most serious sanctions or disciplinary actions, up to and including dismissal (employees) or expulsion (students).
+Incidents of interpersonal violence/sex bases misconduct are a serious concern to the university, and a person responsible for such acts can be subject to the most serious sanctions or disciplinary actions, up to andincluding dismissal (employees) or expulsion (students).

-Reporting an Incident of Interpersonal Violence
+Reporting an Incident of Interpersonal Violence/Sex-Based Misconduct

-If any student or employee has been the victim of an incident of interpersonal violence, they can report to the Appalachian Police Department by calling 828-262-8000.
+If any student or employee has been the victim of an incident of interpersonal violence/sex-based misconduct, they can report to the Appalachian Police Department by calling 828-262-8000.
 In case of an emergency or ongoing threat, victims should first move to a safe location and then call 911.
-Upon the request of victims, Appalachian Police can assist victims in reporting the crime to the appropriate law enforcement agency if the incident happened at an off-campus location.
+Upon the request of victims, Appalachian Police can assist victims in reporting the crime to the appropriate law enforcement agencyif the incident happened at an off-campus location.

-Students may also report incidents of interpersonal violence to the Title IX Coordinator by calling 828-262-2144, the Office of the Dean of Students by calling 828-262-8284 or any other non-law enforcement campus security authorities.
-Employees are required to report students' incidents of interpersonal violence to the Office of Title IX Compliance (Title IX Coordinator) at 828-262-2144.
-These offices will assist any victim in notifying law enforcement, if the victim elects to do so.
-Victims are not required to report to law enforcement in order to receive assistance from or pursue any other options with the University.
+Students or employees may also report incidents of interpersonal violence/sex-based misconduct to the Title IX Coordinator by calling 828-262-2144.
+The Office of the Dean of Students is available to offer additional support to students at 828-262-8284.
+Individuals may also report their experiences to any other non-law enforcement campus security authority.
+Campus Security Authorities are considered mandatory reporters under Title IX and are required to disclose student incidents of interpersonal violence and sex-based misconduct to the Office of Title IX Compliance (Title IX Coordinator) at 828-262-2144.
+Theis office will assist any victim in connecting with resources and notifying law enforcement, if the victim elects to do so.
+Victims are not required to report to law enforcement in order to receive assistance from or pursue any other options with the university.

-Victim's Right and Options
+Victim's Rights and Options

-Any student or employee who reports to the University as a victim of an incident of interpersonal violence, whether the incident occurred on or off campus, shall receive a written explanation of their options and rights.
+Any student or employee who reports to the university as a victim of an incident of interpersonal violence/sex-based misconduct, whether the incident occurred on or off campus, shall receive a written explanation of their options and rights.
 This information will be provided to the victim by the Appalachian Police, Office of the Dean of Students, Office of Human Resources, Office of the Provost, or the Office of Title IX Compliance.
-Regardless of whether a victim elects to pursue a criminal complaint or whether the offense is alleged to have occurred on or off campus, the University will assist victims of sexual assault, domestic violence, dating violence, and stalking and will provide each victim with a written explanation of their rights and options.
+Regardless of whether a victim elects to pursue a criminal complaint or whether the offense is alleged to have occurred on or off campus, the University will assist victims of sexual assault, domestic violence, dating violence, and stalking and will provide each victim with a written explanation their rights and options.
 This notice will include information on resources available from the University and the community.
 Under North Carolina State Law, a victim of domestic violence, dating violence, sexual assault or stalking has the following rights: